Here's the tech you shouldn't buy on Black Friday

 Wireless speakers

-Same story: Although you might be able to score a deal on really high-end speakers -- the rarely discounted Sonos Play:1 ($268.00 at Video Pro), for example, typically sees a Black Friday price cut -- which have more room for discounts, you're not likely to find a better price on BF than you will during other sales.
+Same story: Although you might be able to score a deal on really high-end speakers -- the rarely discounted Sonos Play:1 ($199.00 at Amazon.com), for example, typically sees a Black Friday price cut -- which have more room for discounts, you're not likely to find a better price on BF than you will during other sales.

 No-brand tablets